peopleware/js-ppwcode-dev/README.md

 Getting started
 ---------------
-This project is defined  with subtrees and submodules.
+This project is defined  with submodules.

-For subtrees, you don't have to do anything to get started.
-This repository actually contains a copy of that source code.

 To download the submodules, use the literal git commands: